Our research has found a method to remove iOS Evercookies floating about in

 $ cd ~/Library/Application Support/MobileSync/Backup/1233486346...

-- You will now use SQLite to modify the backups Manifest.db file to remove
+- You will now use SQLite to modify the backups Manifest.db file and remove

 all the data files from mobile safari that could store an evercookie.
 It is